 In the past, the Costa Tropical was commonly overlooked in favor of its neighboring coast, the Costa del Sol.
 But today, with easier access due to the new highway, cheaper prices, prettier beaches and more natural surroundings, more and more people are flocking to this area.

-The Costa Tropical is made up of three mid-sized towns and many smaller white villages, but it's mostly associated with the town that sits at its center, Almuñécar, its sidekick La Herradura and their neighbor Salobreña.
+The Costa Tropical is made up of three mid-sized towns and many smaller white villages, but it's mostly associated with the town that sits at its center, Almuñécar, its sidekick La Herradura and their pretty neighbor Salobreña.

 Where is the Costa Tropical?

-It sits between the famous Costa del Sol and the lesser known, but stunningly beautiful, Costa Almeria.
+Along the coast, it sits between the famous Costa del Sol and the lesser known, but stunningly beautiful, Costa Almeria.

 See our Costa Tropical Maps Guide to learn more about where we are...

 The Costa Tropical is a special place indeed!
 The combination of its unusual micro-climate (320 days of sun each year), tropical vegetation (palms, flowers, fruits and vegetables), beautiful landscape with the soaring Sierra Nevada mountains meeting the sea, and its rich, multi-cultural (Phoenician, Roman, Greek, and Arab) history make the Costa Tropical one of the most interesting areas in Spain, and in Andalucía in particular.

 Unlike the better-known Costa del Sol where the 21st century has already arrived, the Costa Tropical is still very quaint and Spanish.
 Its people are warm, friendly and family-loving.....qualities that are fast disappearing.